-You can use checklists to create simple to-do lists in the field or efficiently prepare work from the office.
+You can use checklists to create to-do lists in the field or efficiently prepare work from the office.
 Each checklist item can contain either text or tag links to have easy access to tag information in the field.
+You can see the checklist items both in 3D and in interactive P&IDs if they are available.
 The checklists can be based on

 In this article: